ImTiaan/website/imtiaan-web/content/posts/stablecoin-wars-part-2.md

 readTime: "25 min read"
 ---

-If Part I of this saga was a Western—full of bandits, shootouts, and gold rushes—Part II is a courtroom drama set in Brussels.
+If Part I of this saga was a Western - full of bandits, shootouts, and gold rushes - Part II is a courtroom drama set in Brussels.

 The wild experiments of 2014-2022 are over.
 The dust from the Terra crater has settled.
 And what we are left with is a market that looks surprisingly like the traditional finance system it swore to destroy.